SQL Server: Job complete does not always mean job success!

 - AimBetter identified an exceptionally long Query – 30 minutes compared with 3 minutes on a prior run

-- We advised to KILL this query, and to fix the code that invoked it
+- We advised to KILL this query and to fix the code that invoked it

 - The fix is a basic one that should be in all TRY – CATCH logic – to include a RAISEERROR condition inside the code.
 This will trap any failure and ensure that the calling function is aware of the failure.
 As a result, the log will now report Failure instead of Success

 In just a few steps, AimBetter was able to advise the customer of how the problem had arisen, and how to prevent re-occurrence.
-In this way, a waste of substantial amount of money and time was avoided with a few simple steps.
+In this way, a waste of substantial amounts of money and time was avoided with a few simple steps.

 How AimBetter delivers.

 AimBetter extends control from its central dashboard over every server under your control from a single screen.
-In our central agent we collect data from over 400 primary performance metrics and analyze the results to detect any abnormal patterns.
-There is only one place that needs to be observed, and only exceptional behavior, in the form or alerts, needs attention.
+In our central agent, we collect data from over 400 primary performance metrics and analyze the results to detect any abnormal patterns.
+There is only one place that needs to be observed, and only exceptional behavior, in the form of alerts, needs attention.
 No longer do managers have to spend valuable time looking through masses of raw information in order to detect things that need action.